xinglin/hugo-site/content/blog/copysets.md

 For each individual chunk, since it can be stored randomly at N nodes in the cluster, it is quite resilient to data loss.
 However, when we consider all data chunks, any *N* node failure will almost lead to loss of some chunks, as long as these chunks happen to be replicated at these exact N nodes.
-For certain large scale deployments, they prefer to have much fewer frequent data loss events and are willing to achieve that, even at the expense of larger amount of data loss during each data loss.
+For certain large scale deployments, they prefer to have much less frequent data loss and are willing to achieve that, even at the expense of larger amount of data loss during each data loss.

 They introduced the concept of *Copysets*: a set of unique nodes that are used to store